-For many purposes, you can use printed advertising materials which you can largely or entirely produce in house and distribute yourself.
-For example, you may produce single-page product descriptions, folded flyers or multi-page brochures which you can hand out to visitors in your company or when you have a booth in a tradeshow.
+For many purposes, you can use printed advertising materials, which you can largely or entirely produce in house and distribute yourself.
+For example, you may produce single-page product descriptions, folded flyers or multipage brochures which you can hand out to visitors to your company or when you have a booth in a trade show.
 That can be very targeted advertising; you can pick exactly those small materials which exactly fit to the interest which your contact has expressed.

 You should also think about plausible functions of such materials.
 Usually, the presented information is too sparse for replacing other sources.
 For example, our own software flyers (see Figure 1), having just four pages, can never replace the far more detailed descriptions on our website.
 However, such leaflets can serve as a reminder to have a closer look elsewhere – and can be more effective towards these ends than business cards, for example.

-The amount of work for generating print materials may be moderate for a business card or for single brochure, but overall it can be a lot of work if you have to cover a lot of products with all kinds of brochures and leaflets, as they often require careful artwork.
-Note that persons with different capabilities are often involved – beginning with an author, who well understands the materials and has good writing skills, continuing with someone for design and layout, and finally you need to get the materials printed.
+The amount of work for generating print materials may be moderate for a business card or for a single brochure, but overall, it can be a lot of work if you have to cover plenty of products with all kinds of brochures and leaflets, as they often require careful artwork.
+Note that persons with different capabilities are often involved – beginning with an author, who well understands the materials and has good writing skills, continuing with someone for design and layout, and finally, you need to get the materials printed.

 You may also produce a product catalog which you send out to existing or prospective customers.
 Obviously, this can be quite a lot of work to produce, if you have many products, and the information is then usually not that well targeted.
 A lot of the printed paper will be thrown away before it is looked at even once.
 Only if you are lucky, your catalog will be regularly used at least in some offices as the first address when some items are needed.